-Business analysis offers a set of tasks, skills, and techniques to add value to the business.
+The business analysis offers a set of tasks, skills, and techniques to add value to the business.
 This other video takes a more executive approach to show how this information helps organizations get better outcomes from what is presented in the BABOK guide.

 Note: This video above is a little old and the current version of the BABOK guide lists a few more tasks and techniques, but the general idea presented here is still valid.

-Who does business analysis in an organization?
+Who does Business Analysis in an organization?